110059/MerchantGuide/README.md

 3 - Install: Run Command 'npm install' from command line, all the dependencies and devDependencies will be installed locally.

-4 - Build: Run Command 'gulp' from command line for 'build'.
+4 - Build: Run Command 'gulp' from command line for 'build' the project.

 5 - Run: Run Command 'node app' from command line.

-6 - Test: Run Command 'npm test' for Run the Test.
+6 - Test: Run Command 'npm test' to Run the Test.